Apulia - History

 Apulia shaped its identity under the Mycenaean influence since the sixteenth century BC.
-This influence led to major socioeconomic changes in the region that concluded with the affirmation of large communities, articulated forms of territorial divisions and a stable work environment.
+This influence led to major socioeconomic changes in the region that concluded with the affirmation of large communities, articulated forms of territorial divisions, and a stable work environment.

 In the twelfth century BC, the region was affected by numerous political perturbations linked to the arrival of the Illyrian populations.
-These changes concluded with the foundation of Taranto in the eighth century BC and resumed with the formation of relationships with the Aegean world, which acted throughout the south of the peninsula as a true colonial phenomenon.
+These changes concluded with the founding of Taranto in the eighth century BC and resumed with the formation of relationships with the Aegean world, which acted throughout the south of the peninsula as a true colonial phenomenon.

 To cope with the increasing pressure from the Italic populations, in the fourth century BC Taranto became the promoter of the Italian League.
-The Romans entered Apulia at the end of the same century, and in a short time registered numerous victories in Sentino, in 295 BC and in Benevento in 275 BC.
+The Romans entered Apulia at the end of the same century, and in a short time registered numerous victories including those in Sentino in 295 BC and in Benevento in 275 BC.
 The conquest of the region by Rome became definitive after the defeat of Hannibal in the Second Punic War.

-In the first imperial age, thanks to the development of agriculture and more specifically to the cultivation of grains and olives, as well as to the fertile land and transient breeding, the region started to enjoy a high level of well-being and the emergence of a strong rural aristocracy.
+In the First Imperial Age, thanks to the development of agriculture and more specifically to the cultivation of grains and olives, as well as to the fertile land and transient breeding, the region started to enjoy a high level of well-being and the emergence of a strong rural aristocracy.

-From 552 AD the Byzantines, following the Goths, extended their sovereignty over Apulia and Calabria, especially in the area of Salento.
+From 552 AD, the Byzantines, following the Goths, extended their sovereignty over Apulia and Calabria, especially in the area of Salento.
 The Byzantine Empire ruled the region until the seventh century AD, when the region witnessed the constant expansion of the Longobards who relegated the Byzantines to Salento.

-In the times of Roberto Guiscardo, the cities of Apulia maintained a great autonomy, and Guiscardo obtained in 1059 the title of Duke of Calabria and Apulia.
+In the time of Roberto Guiscardo, the cities of Apulia maintained a great autonomy, and Guiscardo obtained in 1059 the title of Duke of Calabria and Apulia.
 The Norman hegemony was repeatedly questioned, not only by the people, but also by the Pope and Emperor.
 On the other hand, Roger II, who became Duke of Apulia in 1128, had to recognize more liberties and privileges under the pressure made by the city of Bari.

 Nevertheless, in the period of Norman domination, Apulia, overlooking the merchant routes to the East, met a discreet economic development.
 After the destruction of Bari in 1156, the people rebelled again against the Normans and the region shared the troubled sorrows of the Norman crown, first in the clash against the Byzantines, and then against the Saracens.